Who We Are

 A Learning Health System is a system characterized by rapid adaptation in response to trends detected in public health data and promotes a culture of shared responsibility and synchrony of efforts across the health sectors.
 It also cultivates public engagement and collaborations across system-level leadership.

 Through this stream, our lab aims to utilize both public health data and informatics, particularly Artificial Intelligence (AI) and Big Data, to improve the planning and operations of our health systems.
-Some projects that belong to this stream include utilization of AI to predict vulnerable older patients and development of guidance for patient engagement in AI implementation in healthcare.
+Some projects that belong to this stream include the utilization of AI to predict vulnerable older patients and the development of guidance for patient engagement in AI implementation in healthcare.